The random heat equation in dimensions three and higher: the homogenization viewpoint: Introduction

 In order to obtain higher-order corrections in the asymptotic expansion, if we plug \eqref{expansion} into \eqref{uepsPDE} and group terms by powers of $\eps$, we obtain the following equations for $u_{1}$ and $u_{2}$:

 and

 As we will show in \secref{effective-diffusivity}, the effective diffusivity $a$ can be recovered from a formal solvability condition for \eqref{u2problem} to have a solution $u_{2}$ that is stationary in the fast variables $s$ and $y$, which is a rather standard situation in homogenization theory.
 However, here, as stationary correctors are not expected to exist in low dimensions, justifying this expression requires a construction of approximate correctors and passage to a large-time limit, similar to the ``large box'' limit in elliptic homogenization theory.
-In particular, \thmref{aSTthm} below shows how to evaluate the effective diffusivity in purely PDE terms.
+In particular, \thmref{aSTthm} below shows how to evaluate the effective diffusivity in terms of objects familiar from the theory of homogenization.

 Our last result concerns the connection between the local expansion \eqref{expansion} and the weak approximation of the solution.
 As we have mentioned, typically, the leading-order terms in such expansions in stochastic homogenization only provide local approximations, while a control of the weak error (after integration against a test function) requires extra terms.
 This is partly because the higher the order of the corrector, the slower the decay of its covariance function, leading to the accumulation of errors from terms of all orders.
 We circumvent this issue in a way reminiscent of the ``straight-line'' approximation of trajectories on a mesoscopic time scale that is ``long but not too long'', such as is used for models of particles in random velocity fields or subject to random forces in \cite{KP79,KP80}.